Cruise Packing List (2020):

 ✓ Prescription Meds - Don’t forget to pack prescription meds as well and keep them in their original packaging.

-✓ Fiber Supplement - These fiber chewables can help ease stomach problems (especially when you’ve eaten or drank too much).
+✓ Fiber Supplement - Can help ease stomach problems (especially when you’ve eaten or drank too much).

 ✓ Antibiotic Ointment - To prevent wounds from being contaminated by germs.